Weather, Reinforcements Helping in California Wildfire Fight

 He said he had left with his wife, two dogs and a pair of shorts and tennis shoes.

-With limited crews to tackle fires on the ground, California has been relying more on bulldozers, aircraft and firefighters from other states and the federal government, said Daniel Berlant, Cal Fire chief of wildfire planning and engineering.
+With limited crews to tackle fires on the ground, California has been relying more on bulldozers, aircraft and firefighters from other states and the federal government, said Daniel Berlant, chief of wildfire planning and engineering for the state Department of Forestry and Fire Protection, known as Cal Fire.

 About 300 National Guard troops were finishing firefighter training and were expected to be on the lines Wednesday as another 300 begin four days of training, said spokesman Lt.
 Col. Jonathan Shiroma.